The Non-universal Pseudo Phase-Space Density Profiles of Symphony Host Halos: Symphony Simulations and Analysis Methods

 \subsubsection{Density, Velocity and PPSD Profiles}

-To compute the profiles of the spherically averaged pseudo phase-space density (PPSD) as a function of radius, we divide each host halo into 40 logarithmically-spaced spherical shells spanning $10^{-3}R_{\text{vir}}$ to $1.5R_{\text{vir}}$, where $R_{\text{vir}}$ denotes the virial radius of each host.
+To compute the profiles of the spherically averaged pseudo phase-space density (PPSD) as a function of radius, we divide each host into 40 logarithmically-spaced spherical shells spanning $10^{-3}R_{\text{vir}}$ to $1.5R_{\text{vir}}$, where $R_{\text{vir}}$ denotes the virial radius of each host.
+All particles within each shell are included in the calculation (i.e., including substructures).
 The average density profile $\rho(r)$ in each bin is obtained by dividing the total mass within the shell by its volume.
 The radial velocity dispersion profile, $\sigma_{\text{rad}}(r)$, is measured in the host rest frame as the average radial velocity dispersion of particles in each shell.
-Figure~\ref{fig:ppsd_visual} shows examples of PPSD profiles in different suites across columns; we further illustrate dynamically``relaxed'' versus ``disturbed'' halos within each suite in different rows.
+Figure~\ref{fig:ppsd_visual} shows examples of PPSD profiles in different suites across columns; we further illustrate dynamically``relaxed'' versus ``disturbed'' haloes within each suite in different rows.
 As we will show below, the magnitude of the deviation from Jeans equilibrium correlates with properties of the PPSD profiles.

 The total velocity dispersion is defined as the quadratic sum of the dispersions in the three Cartesian components, $\sigma_{\text{tot}}^2 = \sigma_{x}^2 + \sigma_{y}^2 + \sigma_{z}^2$, which is equivalent to twice the specific kinetic energy.
 The velocity anisotropy parameter is then defined as